 You can expect hundreds of photos you will love forever.
 Photographing in this way will mean each and every one of them will be meaningful and special to you.
 You will not be left to feel awkward during your wedding.
 Your guests will be allowed to have the bets day possible.
 The atmosphere at your wedding will be even better than you can imagine.
 Documentary wedding photography is a way of life for me.
 It would be a pleasure to capture your day.

-Below is the full gallery of wedding photos, making 100 in total of the best taken by a documentary wedding photographer.
+Below is the full gallery of photos, making 100 in total of the best taken by a wedding photographer that captures in a documentary style.

 The above natural photos represent how I work at wedding.
 Shooting in a documentary style is what I love the most.
 Whether you are a bride, or a groom looking to have the most special and memorable day, when you walk down the isle, carrying your wedding bouquet of flowers and wearing the most beautiful gown, this is the best style of wedding photography for you.
 Please get in touch to see if I am free for your wedding.